-‘Southern Charm’ Drama At Saint Ravenel Christening Between Kathryn Dennis/Thomas Ravenel
+Thomas Ravenel Reportedly Had Kathryn Dennis Thrown Out of Saint's Christening

 Just as Southern Charm exes Kathryn Dennis and Thomas Ravenel were about to head back to the table in mediation to work out a custody arrangement for their two children, Kensington (Kensie) Calhoun Ravenel and St. Julien (Saint) Ravenel, there was reportedly an incident at the christening of Saint on Easter Sunday.
-Thomas Ravenel threw a christening without the input of the child’s mother, but allegedly invited her to attend.
-But according to sources, Ravenel changed his mind once Kathryn arrived, and had her thrown out.
-There is no word whether or not this will harm any attempt at mediation.
+Thomas Ravenel threw a christening without the input of the child’s mother but allegedly invited her to attend.
+According to sources, Ravenel changed his mind once Kathryn arrived and had her thrown out.
+There is no word whether this will harm any attempt at mediation.

-While rumors still surface that the Southern Charm couple, Kathryn and Thomas are getting back together, this recent incident proves that the two are barely speaking, and are certainly not dating, says the Inquisitr.
-Thomas Ravenel was reportedly dating Landon Clements, at least as recently as while season 4 of Southern Charm was being shot over the winter.
+While rumors still surface that the Southern Charm couple, Kathryn and Thomas are getting back together, this recent incident proves that the two are barely speaking and are certainly not dating, reports the Inquisitr.
+Thomas Ravenel was reportedly dating Landon Clements, at least as recently as when Season 4 of Southern Charm was being shot over the winter.
 Kathryn Dennis has been clear that she has no interest in ever getting back together with Thomas Ravenel, and the only thing she wants is better access to her two children.

 FitsNews broke the story that there was a dust up at the historic French Protestant (Huguenot) Church in Charleston on Easter Sunday between Thomas Ravenel and Kathryn Dennis.
-Thomas Ravenel had chosen the day to have eighteen month old St. Julien Rembert Ravenel christened, and planned a party afterwards.
-He reportedly invited the child’s mother, Kathryn Dennis, though sources say she was only allowed to be a guest, and not participate in the religious event.
+Thomas Ravenel had chosen the day to have 18-month-old St. Julien Rembert Ravenel christened and planned a party for afterward.
+He reportedly invited the child’s mother, Kathryn Dennis, though sources say she was only allowed to be a guest and not participate in the religious event.

 RELATED SOUTHERN CHARM REPORTS BY INQUISITR